Guy Ritchie and Jason Statham reunite for this muscular, macho revenge thriller in Wrath of Man.

 Statham has always had more gravitas than most action stars, and he’s a man of few words and a cutting gaze in this film.

-While the latter half of the film sags a little under the weight of its many characters.
+While the film’s final act sags a little under the weight of its many plot twists, it’s still worth seeing.

 Wrath of Man, review: Guy Ritchie and Jason Statham reunite for this muscular, macho revenge thriller